Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Fock Space Tensor Product Categorifications

 \subsection{Fock Space Tensor Product Categorifications}

-In this section, we will introduce the notion of a categorification of an arbitrary tensor product of highest weight Fock spaces and lowest weight Fock spaces, provided that they come in an ``admissible" order.
-In fact, in the setting of complex rank parabolic categories $\cO$, we will encounter commuting actions of multiple copies of $\fsl_{\ZZ}$ such that the underlying category categorifies external tensor products of tensor products of Fock space representations.
-This motivates us to introduce categorifications of external tensor products of Fock space tensor products, which we refer to as \textit{multi-Fock tensor product categorifications} for the sake of concision.
+In this section, we consider categorifications of tensor products of highest and lowest weight Fock spaces, provided that they come in an ``admissible" order.
+In fact, we will encounter commuting actions of multiple copies of $\fsl_{\ZZ}$ such that the decategorified module is an external tensor product of tensor products of Fock space representations.
+Thus, we introduce categorifications of external tensor products of Fock space tensor products, which we refer to as \textit{multi-Fock tensor product categorifications}.
 Our definition is an explicit interpretation of \cite[Definition 3.2]{losev_webster}.

 We begin by fixing a sequence where each $\sigma_\ell = (\sigma_{\ell,1},\ldots,\sigma_{\ell,a_\ell})$ is a sequence of integers and $\b{c}_\ell = (c_{\ell,1},\ldots,c_{\ell,a_\ell})$ is a 01-sequence.
-Without loss of generality, assume that $\b{c}_1,\ldots,\b{c}_n$ are \textit{lower admissible} and $\b{c}_{n+1},\ldots,\b{c}_r$ are \textit{upper admissible} for some $n \in \{1,\ldots,\ell\}$.
+Without loss of generality, assume that $\b{c}_1,\ldots,\b{c}_n$ are \textit{lower admissible} and $\b{c}_{n+1},\ldots,\b{c}_r$ are \textit{upper admissible} for some $n \in \{1,\ldots,r\}$.

 \begin{defn} We say that $\Xi$ is \textit{admissible} if each sequence $\b{c}_\ell$ is admissible.
 If all sequences $\b{c}_\ell$ are lower (resp. upper) admissible, then we say that $\Xi$ is \textit{lower (resp. upper) admissible}. \end{defn}